gvwilson/sensibleadventures/bookster/bookster.md

 They flew through the night to the sound of the wind, the creaking of the rigging, and Vurt cursing quietly under his breath as he tried to do up his trousers.
-Avaunt loomed over them, a dark nass blocking the stars.
+Avaunt loomed over them, a dark mass blocking the stars.
 The braided pines on its flanks were solemnly indifferent to their passage; a startled sickle-wing bat flitted across their path and was gone.